FlowFuse/website/src/handbook/product/strategy.md

 ### User-Friendly Low-Code Approach

 FlowForge is built upon the strength of Node-RED's user-friendly, low-code approach, positioning us well within the IIoT market.
 We believe Node-RED provides the best foundation, but we're committed to not only utilizing its existing capabilities but also contributing to its upstream improvement.
 By refining Node-RED and adding enhancements, we aim to create an even more intuitive, powerful, and accessible platform.
-This will enable end-users to swiftly and intuitively build applications, reducing the dependency on expert programmers and democratizing IIoT application development.
+This will enable end-users to swiftly and intuitively build applications and reducing the dependency on expert programmers.

 ----